-A Parenting Plan is an agreement between parents addressing how they are going to meet their children’s needs and apportion parenting responsibilities.
+A Parenting Plan is an agreement between parents addressing how they are going to meet their children’s needs and apportion parenting responsibilities following a divorce.
 Lawyers, judges, and members of the mental health community all agree that children fair better when parents cooperate in developing a plan to address their children’s needs, rather than letting a judge make these decisions.